"

 After completing this module, you should be able to:

-• identify the central themes captured by the Chicago School and social disorganization theory.
+• describe the central themes of the Chicago School and evaluate how social disorganization theory explains crime through community-level factors.

 Summary